 Salary & Benefits

-The Partners OB/Gyn residency program offers competitive wage and benefit plans.
+The MGB OB/Gyn residency program offers competitive wage and benefit plans.

 Harvard Affiliation Perks

 You will be appointed as a ‘Clinical Fellow’ faculty member at Harvard Medical School.
 Once you obtain your Harvard ID, you will have unlimited access to all Harvard Libraries at the medical school and across the Harvard system.
 Additionally, there are many other perks to having the Harvard ID.
 You can find many listed on their benefits page.